 Young children have an innate desire to be able to do as much as possible independently.
 Child-size furniture helps fulfill this desire.

-Not only does a weaning table allow for independence at mealtime as it relates o being able to independently get in out of their seat, but it also affords children added opportunities for Practical Life activities.
+Not only does a weaning table allow for independence at mealtime as it relates to being able to independently get in and out of their seat, but it also affords children added opportunities for Practical Life activities.

 Here are some Practical Life activities that can be done at a weaning table:

 - setting the table

 - making a flower arrangement for the table prior to a meal

 - clearing the table